jshook/perfscripts/analyzer/docs/interpreting-results.md

 - **Consistency**: Profiles with smaller throughput ranges are more predictable
 - **Scalability**: How performance varies with system count

-### Overall System Rankings
+### Traditional System Rankings (Throughput-Based)

-Global view of all systems across profiles:
+For comparison with scored rankings:

 ```markdown
 ### Top Performers by Throughput